-After completion of the settings wizard the AK-SM 800A Series wizard the AK-
+After completion of the settings wizard the AK-SM 800A Series will

 After completion of the settings wizard the AK-SM 800A Series will request a reset, where settings will saved.
 Commissioning activities can now continue using Web wizards and control screens.